Hemoptysis

 - The source of bleeding can be anywhere in the respiratory tract, from the nose to the alveolus.

-- Consequences of hemoptysis may include exsanguination, hypoxemia, and anemia, or there may be none.
+- Consequences of hemoptysis may include exsanguination, hypoxemia, and anemia or there may be none.

 Large series of pediatric patients with massive hemoptysis have not been described.
-Most instances of massive hemoptysis take place in older children, usually with an underlying cardiac abnormality.

 - Related to the underlying pulmonary or cardiac disease